 I prefer 24 FPS.
 Once decided, this becomes my “project rate”, or “base rate”.
 From 24 FPS, it will be easy to jump to 48 FPS to achieve slow motion.
 Doing some basic math is important – the 24 FPS of my project rate divides evenly into the 48 FPS frame rate which is a wonderful thing to prevent video “stutter”.
 If your plan to change frame rates throughout a project here is a great video by Brandon Li explaining how and why.

-As a general rule of thumb, lower frame rates allow your camera to produce the highest quality video.
+One great advantage of a lower frame rate is that this allow your camera to produce the highest quality video.
 Why?
 Because you are able to use a lower ISO (less digital noise) and slower shutter speed.

 As follow-up rule of thumb, you want the denominator of your shutter speed to be approximately double the number of frames per second that you are recording.
 In other words, if you are recording at 24 frames per second, you want your shutter speed to be 1/50th of a second, or close to that, for the smoothest video.
 One caveat is that you cannot use a shutter speed slower than the frame rate.
 In fact, your Mavic 2 Pro camera will not allow this to happen.